Have questions? Check out the FAQ.

 We’ve tried to answer some of the most common question below.
 If you have a question that doesn’t seem to be answered, feel free to reach out to firstname.lastname@example.org.

-The content of the curriculum was developed in cooperation with members of our peer review group.
-The group is made up of PhDs that teach at institutions like TAMUC, ASU and others that specialize in sports law.
+The content of the curriculum was developed in cooperation with members of our peer-review group.
+The group is made up of PhDs and others that work inside compliance departments, teach sports management at college institutions and specialize in sports law.

 Educating student-athletes on the rules that surround sports wagering is a critical measure that every athletics department should be taking to protect the well-being of their student-athletes and the integrity of their sports programs.